RocketChat/docs-old/developer-guides/using-bots/running-hubot-bot/README.md

 # Running a hubot bot

-The rocketchat-hubot bot can be run using either npm or docker.
+The rocketchat-hubot bot can be run using either npm, docker or yoeman generator.

 In all cases you will first need to configure the environment.
 [Click here for info](../configure-bot-environment)